m3di/ai-resume/AI_INSTRUCTIONS.md

 1. Prepare your input files
 2. Generate LaTeX files using AI
-3. Build your resume in multiple formats
+3. Build your resume in pdf format
 4. Review and refine

 ## Step 1: Prepare Input Files